- As seen in:

-An effective CV for volunteering roles presents all of your skills in a concise, easy to read design.
-The format not only highlights your key capabilities such as customer service and communication, but also showcases why you should be chosen, including experience in similar roles.
+If you have time to spare, volunteering for local charities or community projects can be a fulfilling activity.
+An effective CV for volunteering roles presents your skills in a concise, easy to read design.
+The format not only highlights your key capabilities such as customer service and communication but also showcases why you should be chosen, including experience in similar roles or those where you have transferable experience.

-Our example CVs for volunteer roles can demonstrate exactly what charities will be keeping an eye out for:
+Our example CV for volunteering can demonstrate exactly what charities, non-profits, and community organisations will be keeping an eye out for:

-- Information on responsibilities: For every position the candidate has held they’ve provided a detailed list of their responsibilities.
-From simple tasks such as ‘cleaning kennels’ to more authoritative positions such as ‘educating families’, they’ve referenced everything to show their scope of experience.
+For every position you’ve held, show a detailed list of your responsibilities.
+From simple tasks such as ‘cleaning kennels’ to more authoritative positions such as ‘educating families’ or ‘project management’, reference everything to show your scope of experience.

-- Relevant skills: In the key skills section, the candidate has made sure qualities are relevant to the role of volunteer.
-‘Self-motivated’, ‘trustworthy and reliable’, and a ‘high level of organisation’ are all skills that will set them apart for popular volunteer roles.
+In the key skills section, add skills that are relevant to the role of a volunteer.
+‘Self-motivated’, ‘trustworthy and reliable’, and a ‘high level of organisation’ are all skills that will set you apart for popular volunteer roles.

 Important skills for your volunteer CV

-With volunteer positions spanning multiple roles and industries they can require a wide range of skills.
-But there are a few skills that are particularly popular.
+With volunteer positions spanning multiple roles and industries, they can require a wide range of skills.
+There are many transferable skills that are very useful and you should be sure to include:

 Must-have skills for volunteer positions